 Cleaning the ocean from the bottom up

-Throughout this year’s trip, the duo interviewed several people tackling climate change for a series of short stories that they will release on YouTube.
+Throughout last year’s trip, the duo interviewed several people tackling climate change for a series of short stories that they will release on YouTube.
 One of them was Dave Kennard, a Pembrokeshire diver and founder of Neptune’s Army of Rubbish Cleaners (NARC), the UK’s first underwater clean-up group.

 “We were going to some sites and the corals were just raked with angling equipment,” Kennard tells Lewis.
 To make a difference to the amount of waste, he set up the volunteer group in 2005 – initially by sticking up posters of SpongeBob SquarePants around his community asking for help from divers.
 NARC now clean up litter on the seabed, help local fisherman retrieve lost equipment, and rescue marine life, ranging from dog sharks to dolphins, trapped in fishing gear.